-A dog walking bag is nothing more than a rucksack packed with all the right goodies ready for you and your dog to head out of the door.
+A dog walking bag can be one of two things, either a backpack to pop your dog in or a a rucksack packed with all the right goodies ready for you and your dog to head out of the door.
 I have often found myself walking my dog and missing some of the most essential items I need.
 If I were more proactive the night before, a ready to go dog walking bag would help ensure I always have what I need for any adventure, but what should you put in a dog walking bag?

 Lets take a look at what you need in in your bag for the different walks you and your canine companion may venture out on.

 What Should I Put in a Dog Walking Bag on a Cold Day?